ndd21/PHYS281/demonstrations/demo-functions.md

 you use the function, i.e., you cannot leave any out when calling the function.

 It's best not to have too many arguments or you can lose track of them.
-If you do require lots of arguments it can be useful to group them and instead define the function to take single variable that has a type such as a list or dictionary.
+If you do require lots of inputs to a function it can be useful to group them and instead define the function to take single variable that has a type such as a list or dictionary.

+!!! note
+    You can use the names of positional arguments (see [keyword arguments below](#keyword-arguments)) when parsing values to a function if you want, are they can then be passed in any order:

+    ```python
+    def hey_there(firstname, lastname):
+        print("Hello {} {}".format(firstname, lastname))

+    hey_there(lastname="Pitkin", firstname="Matt")
+    Hello Matt Pitkin
+    ```

 ### Keyword arguments